GeethaHorangala/vsd-riscv/README.md

 # 3. The RISC-V Assembly Instruction : sd ra, 24(sp)
 ![Screenshot from 2025-04-02 19-16-36](https://github.com/user-attachments/assets/358e8e11-bdac-44b3-83c7-9db75b9dedf0)
-* Instruction Type : sd (Store DoubleWord) is an S-type (Store) instruction in the RISC-V ISA.
+* Instruction Type : sd (Store DoubleWord) is a S-type (Store) instruction in the RISC-V ISA.
 * sd (Store DoubleWord) is used to store a 64-bit (doubleword) value from a register into memory.
 It is part of the RV64I instruction set (only available in 64-bit RISC-V).
-* sp: Register x2, commonly used as stack pointer.
+* sp : Register x2, commonly used as stack pointer.
 * ra (Return Address Register): Register x1 stores the data.
 * 24 : Immediate value to add with sp.
 * Here, the instruction sd ra, 24(sp) stores the 64-bit value in ra (x1) into memory at sp + 24.